-- i.
+- v.
 The extension and amendment of the Management Agreement with Nistec Ltd. as follows: - a.
-Commencing in 2017 and each calendar year thereafter, in the event that the Company's Consolidated Financial Statements reflect that the Company has reached both sales and profit targets as set for the applicable year in the Company's Officers Bonus Plan, Nistec Ltd. shall be entitled to a bonus equal to two percent (2%) of the Company's annual profit before taxes for such year, up to NIS 200,000 per year; - b.
-In accordance with the Company's policy approved by the Audit Committee, Mr. Nissan shall receive reimbursement, against receipts, of travel expenses paid directly by him (other than food and beverage expenses) while traveling internationally on behalf of the Company provided that such reimbursement shall not exceed an aggregate amount of NIS 10,000 per calendar quarter. - c.
-Mr. Nissan shall receive reimbursement of food and beverage expenses while traveling internationally on behalf of the Company, in accordance with the Israeli Income Tax Regulations (Deduction of Certain Expenses) 5732-1972. - d.
-For as long as Mr. Nissan shall serve as both the Company's Chief Executive Officer and Chairman of the Board of Directors, the Company shall pay for the lease of a car for Mr. Nissan with a list price not to exceed NIS 250,000. - ii.
+Nistec shall receive a monthly management fee of NIS 90,000 (approximately \$25,000). - b.
+Commencing in 2017 and each calendar year thereafter, in the event that the Company's Consolidated Financial Statements reflect that the Company has reached both sales and profit targets as set for the applicable year in the Company's Officers Bonus Plan, Nistec Ltd. shall be entitled to a bonus equal to two percent (2%) of the Company's annual profit before taxes for such year, up to NIS 200,000 per year; - c.
+In accordance with the Company's policy approved by the Audit Committee, Mr. Nissan shall receive reimbursement, against receipts, of travel expenses paid directly by him (other than food and beverage expenses) while traveling internationally on behalf of the Company provided that such reimbursement shall not exceed an aggregate amount of NIS 10,000 per calendar quarter. - d.
+Mr. Nissan shall receive reimbursement of food and beverage expenses while traveling internationally on behalf of the Company, in accordance with the Israeli Income Tax Regulations (Deduction of Certain Expenses) 5732-1972. - e.
+For as long as Mr. Nissan shall serve as both the Company's Chief Executive Officer and Chairman of the Board of Directors, the Company shall pay for the lease of a car for Mr. Nissan with a list price not to exceed NIS 250,000.
+Mr. Nissan ceased to serve as the Company CEO on June 2018. - vi.
 The extension of the Directors and Officers Indemnity Agreement with Mr. Yitzhak Nissan.